 co-author of Programming Scala, and is passionate

 about the history and evolution of programming languages.

-Dean Wampler is the architect for big data products at Typesafe.
-He specializes in scalable, distributed big data and IoT systems using Spark, Mesos, and Akka.
+Dean Wampler is the architect for big data products at Lightbend.
+He specializes in scalable, distributed big data and streaming systems using tools like Spark, Mesos, and Scala.
 Dean is a contributor to several open source projects.
 He’s also the co-organizer of several conferences around the world and several user groups in Chicago.
 Dean is the author of Programming Scala and Functional Programming for Java Developers and the coauthor of Programming Hive, all from O’Reilly Media.

 Comments on this page are now closed.

 For information on exhibition and sponsorship opportunities at the conference, contact Sharon Cordesse at firstname.lastname@example.org

 For media-related inquiries, contact Maureen Jennings at email@example.com

 To stay abreast of conference news and to receive email notification when registration opens, please sign up for the OSCON Newsletter (login required)

 Have an idea for OSCON to share? firstname.lastname@example.org